 More than 85 percent of flowering plants require an insect for pollination which allows for the production of fruit and seed.
 These fruits and seeds are a part of the diet of about 25 percent of birds, and many mammals.
-Each year pollinators affect $577 billion in global crops including $235 billion the U.S. Native bees pollinate an estimated 15 percent of U.S fruit, nut, vegetable and field crops.
+Each year pollinators affect $577 billion in global crops, including $235 billion in the United States.
+Native bees pollinate an estimated 15 percent of U.S fruit, nut, vegetable, and field crops.

 Provide native flowering plants and trees that sustain pollinators with nutrient rich nectar and pollen.
 Learn more about the plants in your region that pollinators evolved with and rely upon.